geshan/geshan.github.com/about/index.md

 ## Consciously evolving

-I was born and lived the majority of my life in Kathmandu, Nepal.
-I have lived and worked in the Netherlands, U.A.E, and Australia.
+I was born in Kathmandu, Nepal, and have lived there for more than 24 years.
+I have also lived and worked in the Netherlands, the U.A.E., and Australia.
 This multi-cultural experience has enriched my life in various aspects.
-It has also given me chances to work on software systems of varying scale that millions of customers have used, benefitted from, and can rely upon.
+It has also allowed me to work on software systems of varying scale that millions of customers have used, benefited from, and can rely upon.

 ## Day to day